 For the purist:

-But internet users like to google "sciatica pain" so sciatica pain it is!
-The consumer is always right!
+But internet users like to google sciatica pain so that is what it is today.
+The consumer is always right.

-There are other rare causes such as tumors, but they really are very rare.
-If you have loss of bladder control, weight loss, cancer elsewhere... well, yes, the other causes of sciatica leg pain must be considered.
+There are other rare sources such as tumors, but they really are like hen's teeth.
+If you have loss of bladder control, weight loss, a malignancy elsewhere, well, yes, the other causes of sciatica leg pain must be considered.

-The sciatic nerve is made up of three nerve roots located at the very bottom of the spine: primarily the so-called L4, L5 and S1 roots.
-They travel down the spine in what is called the horse's tail and then escape via a "foramen".
+The sciatic nerve is made up primarily of three nerve roots located at the very bottom of the spine: primarily the so called lumbar 4, lumbar 5 and sacral 1 roots.
+They travel down the spine in what is called the horse's tail and then escape via a foramen.

-On each side of the spine a "intervertebral foramen" or IVF, or just "foramen" is located at each spinal level, strategically and vulnerably placed right between a facet joint and the disc joint.
+On each side of the spine an intervertebral foramen, or IVF, is located at each spinal level, strategically and vulnerably placed right between the facet and disc joints.
 Both can be causes of sciatica by interfering with the nerve roots.